Veetaha/tac-discord-bot/README.md

 ![](https://travis-ci.com/Veetaha/basic-ts-nodejs-template.svg?branch=master)

 This is a basic template project to start programming with TypeScript and NodeJS.
-To get started use this commands:
+To get started use these commands (`project-dir` is the name of the directory to copy this template to):

 ```bash
 git clone https://github.com/Veetaha/basic-ts-nodejs-template.git project-dir